cjacker/wl-find-cursor/README.md

 I use i3/sway for more than ten years, everything in i3/sway is flat rectangle.

-And I don't want to introduce cairo dependency, drawing sqaure is toooo much simpler than circle.
+And I don't want to introduce cairo dependency and don't want to handle anti-alias issue manually, drawing square is toooo much simpler than circle.

 With cairo, you can draw something more complex very easy.